enzoglauber/enzoglauber/README.md

 # 👋 Hi there

 I'm a seasoned Senior Frontend Developer with a passion for creating captivating and efficient web applications.
-With a solid background in Information Systems and a degree from São Judas Tadeu University, my journey in the development world began.
+With a solid background in Information Systems and a degree from São Judas Tadeu University.

 # 🚀 Expertise